 When a potential adopter contacts you, do a proper interview before giving your chickens away.
 It may be tempting to accept the first person who wants your birds especially if you are in a hurry to rehome them.
 Remember, you are looking for a truly good home for your chickens.

 List all the qualities the best home would provide: predator proof coop and run, access to food and medical care, keep chickens until end of their natural life...
 And make sure the adopter meets your requirements.
 Ask lots of questions: Why are they interested in adopting?
 How many chickens do they currently have (hens vs. roosters)?
 What is their zoning?
 Where do they care for sick and injured birds?...

 When you decide on an adopter, make sure you deliver your chickens so you can see their coop and meet their flock.
 If you see any red flags, leave with your chickens.
 You will find them another home.
 Don’t leave them in a place you are not 100% confident about.

-After placing your chickens in their new home, we recommend to follow up with the adopter.
+After placing your chickens in their new home, we recommend you follow up with the adopter.

-Our micro-sanctuary does not take in any chickens at this time, but we are happy to help you finding your birds a new home.
+Our micro-sanctuary does not take in any chickens at this time, but we are happy to help you find your birds a new home.

 Send us an email with the description of the chickens you want to rehome (sex, age, breed, personality...) and a couple of pictures.
 Provide your location (city, state) and the best way for potential adopters to contact you (email/phone).
 Also let us know if you have chicken gear to give to the adopter (coop, feeder, feed...).